parkouride/parkour/README.md

 A programmable LED controller + IDE.
 By virtualizing the control of the leds, we can program the controller by swapping out sd cards or just renaming files on the card.

+**Why is it named parkour?** I named the project parkour because that's what I'm going to be doing while wearing the devices that I'm making.
+I'm going to be light painting with my body when this system is finished.

 hardware
 --------